 The Journey West

-Commissioned by the Dawson Trail Commemorative Project, this mural located at the Dawson Trail Park in Richer, MB, brings to light the determination of those intrepid travellers who dared to make the journey on the Dawson Trail and honours the resilience and courage of First Nations and Métis whose lives were forever changed by this first all-Canadian route to the West.
+Commissioned by the Richer Community Club, in support of the Dawson Trail Commemorative Project, this mural is located at the Dawson Trail Park in Richer, MB.
+It brings to light the determination of those intrepid travellers who dared to make the journey on the Dawson Trail and honours the resilience and courage of First Nations and Métis whose lives were forever changed by this first all-Canadian route to the West.
 The forest silhouette parallels the sense of wonder and apprehension early travellers experienced arriving at the mouth of the Dawson Trail's overland route at the southeast corner of Manitoba.
 Traces of the corduroy road remnants of a surveyor's chain echo defining moments that helped shaped its legacy.
 The use of old lumber saws and tools emphasize the wood economy rooted in this region's history and provide a canvas for the exploration of 5 themes about the road's legacy (from left to right):

 1) End of an era